 What is a B2B platform?
 What are the biggest B2B platforms for China sourcing?

-B2B means “business to business”.
-It is an online system for companies that sell goods to each other.
-The company, which runs the webpage, makes money from membership fees and extra fees (keep this in mind) and – of course – may charge every successful transaction according to its own rules.
+A B2B platform is for companies to make transactions.
+The company that runs the webpage makes money from membership fees and extra fees and – of course – may charge every successful transaction according to its own rules.

-There are several B2B platforms in China; the most famous is Alibaba.
-There are also Makepolo, DhGate.com, Made-in-China, or more reliable Global Sources.
 Every one of them operates on a similar basis: a seller can create his company profile, display products, and wait for the buyers to come.
-Webpages may offer additional services: message center, messenger tool, and even some sort of verifying supplier services.
+Webpages may offer additional services, such as a message center and even some sort of verifying supplier services.

 What kind of companies are on the Chinese B2B platforms?

-But we should keep in mind that the best deals are done “offline” – on the basis of personal contact with our Chinese counterpart.
+You should keep in mind that the best deals are done “offline” – on the basis of personal contact with our Chinese counterpart.

 If I get into trouble, how can my problem be solved?

 Alibaba offers a service called “Dispute Centre”, where complaints on suppliers can be filled.
-But if we encounter a scammer, we have a poor chance of tracing him, let alone getting money back.
-We may, of course, sue the Chinese company, but if the order quantity is not big enough, we can lose a lot of money on legal services, and the whole effort may be most likely fruitless.
-So, the only way to avoid problems is to check the Chinese company beforehand.
+But if you encounter a scammer, you have a poor chance of tracing him, let alone getting money back.
+You may, of course, sue the Chinese company, but if there is no contract signed, you will just lose more.
+So, the only way to avoid problems is to check the credibility of the Chinese company beforehand.

-The Internet is full of rants of beginner traders who placed their orders and were duped by Chinese scammers.
-Many may ask: should we use B2B portals anyway?
-Yes, but with caution.
-And it should be used rather give us a general impression of the desired product, but placing an order and purchasing should be done independently, with the help of specialists.
-Another important issue: stay away from anything branded on B2B platforms.
+Moreover, if you source from B2B platforms, stay away from anything branded.
 Genuine, high-end electronic equipment is not cheaper in China than in other countries, so if you encounter reasonably priced “Samsung” or “Apple” products, they will be fake in 99% of cases and you will lose a lot of money.

 What else should I keep in mind when placing orders on B2B platforms?

-Apart from the things mentioned above, you should always be aware of the fact that the more complicated and technologically advanced products the bigger risk.
+Apart from the things mentioned above, you should always be aware of the fact that the more complicated and technologically advanced products, the bigger the risk.
 Quality check is a must, and the sample order is not enough – if you, for example, order cellphone batteries of 2300mAh capacity, you will most likely get the sample that fulfills the requirements, but the final batch of goods will be 1000mAh batteries…